On discrete integrable equations with convex variational principles: Discrete Laplace-type integrable equations

 Thus, critical points of (\ref{eq:action}) correspond exactly to solutions of (\ref{eq:Laplace}).
-Note that other choices of $\varphi$, such that $\exp(-i\varphi)=\Phi$, lead to analogous results (but $\Theta$ may change).
-Hence, we may always restrict to some $\varphi$ of our choice.
+Note that other choices of $\varphi$ fulfilling $\exp(i\varphi)=\Phi$ lead to analogous results, but $\Theta$ may change.
+Hence, we can always restrict to some branch of $\log \Phi$ of our choice.

-\begin{remark} In contrast to \cite{ABS03} or \cite{BS10}, we consider the extra terms $\Theta$.
-This is due to the fact, that we consider real variables and extend $\varphi$ smoothly for all of these.
-But the manifold of solutions of Equation~(\ref{eq:Q}) is not connected in real space.
-As a result of this, we see that $\varphi$ can never be part of an additive three-leg form unless we consider $(\textnormal{Q}1)_{\delta=0}$.
-In contrast, the manifold of solutions of Equation~(\ref{eq:Q}) is connected in projective (complex) space $(\mathbb{CP}^1)^4$ and an additive three-leg form exists. \end{remark}
+\begin{remark} The presentations of the first author, Adler, and Suris in \cite{ABS03} and of the first author and Suris in \cite{BS10} did not include the extra terms $\Theta$.
+But these terms become important in our consideration, when we will restrict to real variables and extend $\varphi$ smoothly.
+Since the manifold of solutions of Equation~(\ref{eq:Q}) is not connected in real space, $\varphi$ can never be part of a global additive three-leg form unless we consider $(\textnormal{Q}1)_{\delta=0}$.
+In contrast, the manifold of solutions of Equation~(\ref{eq:Q}) is connected in projective complex space $(\mathds{CP}^1)^4$ and an additive three-leg form exists globally. \end{remark}

+The main class of examples for discrete pluri-Lagrangian problems in dimension two considered in the paper \cite{BPSu14} of Boll, Petrera, and Suris is given by a Lagrangian $\mathcal{L}$ of the form with some functions $L,L'$.
+The Langrangian structure of discrete integrable quad-equations discussed by Lobb and Nijhoff \cite{LN09} as well as by the first author and Suris \cite{BS10} essentially corresponds to such an $\mathcal{L}$, where $L$ is the primitive of $\varphi$ introduced above ($\theta=\alpha-\beta$) and $L'$ is a primitive of the short leg function $\psi$.
+To ensure the skew-symmetry of the Lagrangian, $L(X,Y;\theta)=-L(Y,X;-\theta)$ has to hold.
+In our considerations below, $L(X,Y;\theta)=-L(X,Y;-\theta)$ is generally true.
+But in addition, $L(X,Y;\pi-\theta)=-L(X,Y;\pi+\theta)$ holds in some instances of $(\textnormal{Q}3)$.
+This corresponds to the skew-symmetry $L(X,Y;\theta^*)=-L(X,Y;(-\theta)^*)$ with $\theta^*=\pi-\theta$ that was used by Bazhanov, Mangazeev, and Sergeev in \cite{BaMSe07}.